Buckland Lake South is a former chalk quarry that has been left to flood, leaving water depths of between 7 and 16 metres (22 – 60 feet).

 Some of the clay pits remain, forming an extensive series of lakes to the north-western end of Buckland Lake.
 These are known as the Cliffe Pools and are a wildlife jewel in the crown for the RSPB and a regular past haunt of Bill Oddie.

-After years of pumping, the pumps were turned off in 1970; the water rushing back so fast that they were unable to remove the railway set up, pumping houses and many other items of working equipment.
-These remain even now beneath the waters of the lake and have provided divers with hours of interest and discovery over the years.
+After years of pumping the quarries dry the pumps accidently failed around 1967 -1970.
+The water level rose so fast that full salvage of the railway set up, pumping houses and many other items of electircal equipment was not possible.
+These remain even now beneath the deep waters of the lake and provide divers with hours of interest and discovery over the years.

 The flooded quarry was initially used for trout fishing from small boats, until an algal bloom killed off the stock.
 At that time, the lake was far shallower than it is today.